impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 #!/usr/bin/env bats
 ```

 This is a shebang, which we've seen before.
 But importantly, it's not a Bash shebang.
 Instead, it's a `bats` shebang.
-[BATS is a test-runner program](https://github.com/sstephenson/bats){:target="_blank" rel="noopener"} that Sam Stephenson (the original author of RBENV) wrote, and it's used here as RBENV's test framework.
+[Bats is a test-runner program](https://github.com/sstephenson/bats){:target="_blank" rel="noopener"} that Sam Stephenson (the original author of RBENV) wrote, and it's used here as RBENV's test framework.
 But it's not RBENV-specific.
 In theory, you could use it to test any shell script.

 The `bats` repo is archived, meaning there won't be further updates to it, but I still want to see if the code works and can be used to run tests in the `rbenv` repo.
 I'd be surprised if it didn't, since RBENV is still maintained and therefore still needs a way to run its own tests.

 ### Installing `bats`

 To run these tests, we'll need to install `bats` first.
-There are installation instructions [on the Github repo's README file](https://github.com/sstephenson/bats#installing-bats-from-source){:target="_blank" rel="noopener"}, but I also discovered that there is [a Homebrew package for BATS](https://formulae.brew.sh/formula/bats){:target="_blank" rel="noopener"}, so I used that:
+There are installation instructions [on the Github repo's README file](https://github.com/sstephenson/bats#installing-bats-from-source){:target="_blank" rel="noopener"}, but I also discovered that there is [a Homebrew package for Bats](https://formulae.brew.sh/formula/bats){:target="_blank" rel="noopener"}, so I used that:

 ```
 $ brew install bats